contest-framework/server-old/README.md

 To exit the Tertestrial server in this case, run `fg` to bring tertestrial back into the foreground, then press __ctrl-c__.

-## How it works

-Tertestrial consists of a server (in this repository) and a number of editor plugins.
-The editor plugins send commands to the server via a named pipe `.tertestrial.tmp` in the directory where you start the server (typically the base directory of the code base you are working on).
-Tertestrial removes this pipe when stopping.

 ## Editor plugins